yilun917/Robo-fish-control/README.md

 This github repository contains the controlling code for the controller of the robotic fish.
 One version is for the Arduino which uses C++.
 The other version for Raspberry Pi uses Python.

+# Liscence
+The contents of this repository are covered under the MIT License.